amaryahwolf/social-network-api/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This application uses Express.js for routing, a MongoDB database, and the Mongoose ODM to create a social network web application API where users can share their thoughts, react to friends' thoughts, and create a friends list.
+This is an API template for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friends list.
+It uses Express.js for routing, a MongoDB database, and the Mongoose ODM.

 ## Table of Contents
 - [Installation](#installation)